ess-dive-workspace/essdive-csv-structure/README.md

 If you have any questions about this reporting format, you can also directly email ESS-DIVE support at ess-dive-support@lbl.gov.

-Our issue templates were based on those used by the Darwin Core data standard.
+Our issue templates were based on those used by Darwin Core

 Darwin Core maintenance group, Biodiversity Information Standards (TDWG) (2014).
 Darwin Core.
 Zenodo. https://doi.org/10.5281/zenodo.592792